black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 104
 Inside the if statement, set gold equal to 15 more than its current value.
 Also update goldText.innerText to the new value.

+# Step 105
+Use the let keyword to create a variable named currentWeapon.
+Don't assign it a value yet.